Little Chestnuts Topics - 2018/19

 Below are the whole school topics for the year in which all children in Early Years will participate.
-In addition to these planned activities children will regularly be encouraged to think of some of their own ideas which we incorporate into our planning.
-Children’s ideas are collected by use of termly ‘topic webs’ and through weekly class discussions.
+In addition to these planned activities, children will regularly be encouraged to think of some of their own ideas which we will incorporate into our planning.
+Children’s ideas are collected through weekly class discussions and observations.
 We value all children’s contributions towards our planning, and by allowing children to share their own interests and ideas they continue to be motivated learners.
-Alongside the topics below we also look at a wide range of seasonal and religious festivals throughout the year such as Diwali, Harvest, Christmas, Chinese New Year, Easter, Holi and Tanabata
+Alongside the topics below we also look at a wide range of seasonal and religious festivals throughout the year such as Diwali, Harvest, Christmas, Chinese New Year, Easter, Holi and Tanabata.

 Welcome to Little Chestnuts!

 We know that starting school is a mixture of emotions so we will spend the first few weeks ensuring that the children feel happy and settled (as well as the parents).
 During this time we play lots of name games, social activities and explore all the different areas in our classroom and outside.
 It is an important time to find out ‘all about me’.
 We encourage the children to share more about themselves through art work, photos and speaking activities.

 Mr Men and Little Miss

 Mr Men and Little Miss characters are an exciting way to explore different emotions, personalities and characteristics.
 Through role play, artwork and messy play will we be sharing our favourite characters and stories.
 We will also use the characters to help the children gain an understanding of different ways to learn and become confident to have a go at new activities.
 Mr Chatterbox can help us develop confidence with speaking and listening games, while we need to help Mr Forgetful follow instructions.
 During every term we will also be cooking and using the Balance bikes regularly.